-While bitter melon can be eaten raw, it’s so much better cooked.
-It is cooking bitter melon dials down a lot of the bitterness, though it all depends on how it’s cooked.
+While you can bitter melon raw, it’s so much better when you cook it.
+Cooking bitter melons dials down a lot of the bitterness, though it all depends on the recipe.
 On the whole, it can be an acquired taste, with some people loving it and others despising it.

-The skin is edible, however, and doesn’t need to be peeled.
+The skin is edible, however, and you don’t need to peel it.
 Bitter melon can be one of the main features of numerous dishes.
 As such, it’s best to chop it reasonably large.
 The best way to cut it is to slice it lengthways, remove the seeds and pith, and then slice crescent-shaped chunks.

 If you’re not a huge fan of the bitterness associated with bitter melon, you can parboil it before cooking it further.
 This removes a lot of the bitterness but also gives it a softer texture.
 Generally speaking, you only need to simmer bittermelon for around 3 minutes.
 If you leave it for too long, it can become mushy and challenging to incorporate into stir-fries.

 Stir-fried Momordica Charantia